 Migration checklists not only serve to unify team members in completing tasks one by one, they more importantly serve as a safety net to protect the project as a whole.
 To illustrate this principle, let’s turn to another place where a checklist is found: flying an airplane.

 Flying an airplane safely requires not one, but many checklists: Exterior Checklist, Interior Checklist, Engine Start Checklist, Pre-Taxi Checklist, Taxi Checklist, Takeoff Checklist, and more.
 As you can see in the discipline of flight, multiple system checks are utilized in order to fly safely.
-When it comes to flying planes, checklists are considered imperative and supplement flying skills, experience and flight planning.
+When it comes to flying planes, checklists are considered imperative and they supplement flying skills, experience and flight planning.

 If your organization has determined the need for a data center migration, an example of a checklist used to begin that project would be: